Yi-Ting Tu

 Advisor: Sankar Das Sarma

-Discussing the linear-in-temperature electronic resistivity due to the scattering by many random phonon modes and the difference between the "apparent asymptote" and the true asymptote, which may have consequences on the interpretation of some recent experiments.
+We discuss the linear-in-temperature electronic resistivity due to the scattering by many random phonon modes and the difference between the "apparent asymptote" and the true asymptote, which may have consequences on the interpretation of some recent experiments.

 Advisor: Sankar Das Sarma

-Comparing the ground state energy of a 2D bilayer electron-hole system assuming that it is an electron-hole plasma and that it is an exciton gas under various screening assumptions, from which the statbility of the exciton phase can be estimated.
+We compare the ground state energy of a 2D bilayer electron-hole system assuming that it is an electron-hole plasma and that it is an exciton gas under various screening assumptions, from which the statbility of the exciton phase can be estimated.

 Collaborator: Seth M. Davis